fulstak/rhombus-wiki/content/tutorial/marketplace/buying-selling.md

 ---
 title: How to Buy/Sell on Open Marketplace
-subtitle: Quick walkthrough of Buy-Sell flow on Particl Open Marketplace
+subtitle: Quick walkthrough of Buy-Sell flow on Rhombus Open Marketplace
 slug:
 weight: 2
 tags:
   - market
-  - Particl Desktop
+  - Rhombus Desktop
 aliases:
   - /tutorial/market/buying-selling
 ---

-If you've already installed the Particl Open Marketplace and have it enabled on your [Particl Desktop](/tutorial/wallets/particl-desktop) client, then you're all set and ready to start buying and selling stuff for crypto without giving away your data.
+If you've already installed the Rhombus Open Marketplace and have it enabled on your [Rhombus Desktop](/tutorial/wallets/rhombus-desktop) client, then you're all set and ready to start buying and selling stuff for crypto without giving away your data.

 {{< toc >}}

 ## Complete Buy flow

 {{< hint info >}}
-**If you haven't installed or enabled the Particl Open Marketplace** yet, then follow our [Getting started with Particl Open Marketplace](/tutorial/marketplace/intro) guide!
+**If you haven't installed or enabled the Rhombus Open Marketplace** yet, then follow our [Getting started with Rhombus Open Marketplace](/tutorial/marketplace/intro) guide!
 {{< /hint >}}

 The following steps will show you how to use the Open Marketplace by going, in detail, through a complete purchase using the Open Marketplace.